GurjantRiar/ecommercebackend/README.md

 View video to see MySQL walk through via [Screencastify](https://drive.google.com/file/d/1rGknm_dCHlzDqsICb5eWbsOfmPPLq0q5/view)<br>
 View video to walk through of the API routes.
 [Screencastify](https://drive.google.com/file/d/1KDgDctcv66DZwJ4sRQ25_R7aBmImfU5y/view)<br>
 View video to see Insomnia walk through via [Screencastify](https://drive.google.com/file/d/19GbrbxORiqPIEN0aaUVtRSq8gyA8yN_B/view)

-## License
-This project is license under MIT

-## Contributing
-Contributors should read the installation section.

-## Tests
-There are no tests for this application.

-## Questions
-If you have any questions about this projects, please contact me directly at nicole.elisaw@gmail.com.
-You can view more of my projects at https://github.com/nicolewallace09.